chrisb2/pi_ina219/README.md

 ## Usage

-The following code demonstates basic usage of this library with a 0.1&Omega; shunt resistor and a maximum expected current of _400mA_.
+The following code demonstrates basic usage of this library with a 0.1&Omega; shunt resistor and a maximum expected current of _400mA_.
 The address of the sensor in this case is the default of _0x40_.